dragonflydb/documentation/docs/command-reference/search/ft._list.md

 ## Description

-Returns a list of all existing indexes.
+Return a list of all existing indexes.

-The prefix `_` in the command indicates, this is a temporary command.
+The prefix `_` in the command indicates that this is a temporary command.
-In the future, a `SCAN` type of command will be added, for use when a database contains a large number of indices.
+In the future, a `SCAN` type of command will be added for use when a database contains a large number of indices.

 ## Return